LucasDelfino92/morrowindsharp/mw#.md

 [**Silver Tongue**](https://www.nexusmods.com/morrowind/mods/49086)
 Enhances Speechcraft via new gameplay mechanics and UI elements.
 Now an NPC's Disposition, Admiration, Intimidation, and Taunt will be locked behind skill gates.
+- Right-click on the installed file and click **Open in Explorer**.
+- Open **MWSE\mods\silverTongue\main.lua** using a text editor.
+- Change all instances of 192 to 166.
+- Save your changes.

+> This stops the dialogue box's width from being resized whenever you enter dialogue, which caused text to be cut off until you manually resized the window.
 </details>

 # AUDIO